What Are the Different Types of CCTV Camera?

 - Smart features: information storage

 - Can identify cars that have been banned from a premises

 The dome camera is one most commonly used for indoor and outdoor security and surveillance.
 The shape of the camera makes it difficult for onlookers to tell which way the camera is facing, which is a strong piece of design, deterring criminals by creating an air of uncertainty.
 Other benefits of this type of camera include:

 Other benefits of internal and external dome cameras include:

 - Ease of installation

 Bullet cameras are long and cylindrical in shape and are ideal for outdoor use.
 Their strengths lie specifically in applications which require long distance viewing.
 Installed within protective casings, the cameras are shielded against dust, dirt and other natural elements.
 The cameras can easily be mounted with a mounting bracket, and come fitted with either fixed or varifocal lenses depending on the requirements of its intended application.

 - Compact size aids installation

-Coming with detachable lenses, C-mount cameras allow for simple lense changes to fit different applications.
+Coming with detachable lenses, C-mount cameras allow for simple lens changes to fit different applications.
 C-mount cameras can cover distances beyond 40 ft thanks to the possibility to use special lenses with these cameras, whereas standard CCTV lenses can only cover distances of 35-40 ft.